 The hotel’s white-and-black building is part of an enchanting streetscape.
-A 19th-century Sainte-Cécile church neighbours it from one side and an impressive Haussmann-style building (an investment bank) on the other.
+A 19th-century Sainte-Cécile church neighbors it from one side and an impressive Haussmann-style building (an investment bank) on the other.
 The area may be quiet, but it’s dotted with restaurants and bars, the best of which the reception desk staff will happily recommend.

 La Régalade Conservatoire